 These methods are used by criminals to launch attacks like phishing or spam to provide persistent backdoors with legitimate behavior.

-Publicly available email servers can be used for spoofing attack.
+Publicly available email servers can be used for spoofing attacks.
 If you have configured your mail server with OPEN RELAY, this dangerous email spoofing attack can be performed by attackers.

-Searching the vulnerable mail server in public network with open relay configured might be the task to do this email spoofing.
+Searching the vulnerable mail server in a public network with an open relay configured might be the task to do this email spoofing.

-- The attacker will be trying to find mail server with subdomain enumeration tools like Dig, Nslookup or else straightforward of using the legitimate website like VirusTotal to find the subdomains of your target.
+- The attacker will be trying to find a mail server with subdomain enumeration tools like Dig, Nslookup, or else straightforward using a legitimate website like VirusTotal to find the subdomains of your target.

 Telnet or Netcat Client:

 - Many ISPs will block or restrict SMTP connections on port 25.
 Why block port 25?

 - According to Internet Engineering Task Force (IETF).
 Request For Comments (RFC) 821 was published, establishing port 25 as the default transmission channel for Internet email.

 - We still use port 25 as the primary means of transmitting email between two mail servers.